wbender1/EuroFootball-StatsAPI/USAGE.md

 `python src/functions.py fetch-competitions "COUNTRY"`

 ## Show Competitions
+Display all the competitions for a COUNTRY_NAME using:

+`python src/functions.py show-competitions --country "COUNTRY_NAME"`

+Display all the competitions for a COMPETITION_TYPE (League or Cup) using:

+`python src/functions.py show-competitions --type "COMPETITION_TYPE"`

-show all competitions for a country optional league/cup input
+Display all the competitions for a COUNTRY_NAME and COMPETITION_TYPE (League or Cup) using:

+`python src/functions.py show-competitions --country "COUNTRY_NAME" --type "COMPETITION_TYPE"`

 ## Show Countries
-show all countries in table
+Display all the countries using:

+`python src/functions.py show-countries`

 ## Fetch Teams
 Retrieve all the teams for a COMPETITION_NAME and YEAR using: